enertial/streamdeck-dcs-interface/README.md

 If you have a prior version already installed on your StreamDeck, you will have to uninstall it first before installing the latest version.
 To do this right-click on one of the DCS Interface button types in the right-side panel and click "Uninstall".

 #### Identify installed version number:
-To see the version of the plugin installed on the StreamDeck, click the "More Actions..." button, each installed plugin will have the author and version number printed below its title.
+To see the version of the plugin installed on the StreamDeck, right-click on one of the DCS Interface button types in the right-side panel.

 ### Initial Configuration